krosty47/Anime-Database/README.md

 To run the application:

-- Rrun the following commands:
+- Run the following commands:
 ### `npm install`
 ### `npm start`

--Finally, open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+-Finally, open [http://localhost:3000](http://localhost:3000) at browser.

-As always, feel free to reach out for any suggestions!
+Feel free to reach me out for any suggestions!